AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >[!NOTE]
 >
-> The release dates for AEM 6.5 Service Packs will now be planned individually, rather than on the fixed quarterly cycles as before.
-Please stay informed about the upcoming Service Pack releases on this page.
+> The release dates for AEM 6.5 Service Packs are now planned individually, rather than on the fixed quarterly cycles as before.
+Be sure you stay informed about the upcoming service pack releases on this page.

 >[!NOTE]
 >